 A consumer also cannot claim for damage that they themselves cause, nor if they simply change their mind about wanting the goods or services unless the contract allows them to do so through a cooling-off period or right to cancel.

-For the first time, the Act now covers digital content as distinct from goods and services, whilst also clarifying that any goods containing digital content are protected by the remedies provided for faulty goods, i.e. the digital content must be as described, fit for purpose and of satisfactory quality.
+The Act covers digital content separately to goods and services, however any goods containing digital content are protected by the remedies provided for faulty goods, i.e. the digital content must be as described, fit for purpose and of satisfactory quality.

 Most computer systems’ software, games and apps have minor defects that are corrected over time with fixes or upgrades.
 As such, a trader will not be liable for the unsatisfactory quality of a product if any of the following circumstances apply: